AKholman/stock-price-prediction-pytorch-lstm-streamlit-render/README.md

 But PyTorch models can only work with PyTorch tensors with GPU acceleration and automatic differentiation (autograd).

-3. So, Step 4 converts all the NumPy arrays (matrix) into PyTorch tensors and prepares them for efficient mini-batch training.
+3. So, we converted all the NumPy arrays (matrix) into PyTorch tensors and prepares them for mini-batch training.
 X(rows, features) -> X(rows, timestep, features), i.e. 2D data (matrix) → 3D sequences (tensor)	LSTM needs (batch, time, features).
 DataLoader (a PyTorch utility) breaks the dataset into mini-batches of 32 samples.